Villahermosa: Capital of Tabasco for the first time

-Tabasco Capital for the second time
+Capital of Tabasco for the second time

 In January 1795 the Viceroy Miguel de la Grúa Talamanca authorized the change of the powers of the Province of Tabasco from Tacotalpa to Villa Hermosa de San Juan Bautista, taking effect on Monday, August 15 of that year.
 Thus, after 118 years, Villahermosa is again the capital of Tabasco.

 The neighborhood of La Punta or La Concepción was the next growth step of San Juan that transcended the first natural boundaries of the site.
 Developed around the church of the Immaculate Conception - "La Conchita"-, the neighborhood was also known as La Punta for being at the southern end of the city, on a hillside of the hill of La Eminence, between the Grijalva River, the lagoon of La Pólvora and the primary trace.
 The last district dating from the late colonial era, from the early years of the nineteenth century, was the neighborhood of La Santa Cruz, with its center in the church of the same name.
 This neighborhood was developed on marshy and grassland land north of the city center.

 The city lived peacefully during the last years of the Colony, being an important river port.